Mitchell Block: Career

 Block began to work in television and film.
 He became particularly interested in documentaries.
-He established his own company, Direct Cinema, in 1974, of which he is president.
+He established his own company, Direct Cinema, in 1974, of which he was president.
 It produces and distributes films.

-Since 1980, Block has been on the 40-person Documentary Screening Committee of the Academy Awards.
+From 1980, Block sat on the 40-person Documentary Screening Committee of the Academy Awards.
 They nominate the short list of finalists for awards.

-In 2022, Block, among Anna Rezan, Kim Magnusson and Zafeiris Haitidis produced the feature documentary My People that premiered to rave reviews in Los Angeles.
+In 2022, Block, among Anna Rezan, Kim Magnusson and Zafeiris Haitidis produced the feature documentary My People, which premiered to rave reviews in Los Angeles.

 Conflict of interest claims

 In 1990, a group of 45 filmmakers filed a protest to the Academy of Motion Picture Arts and Sciences over a potential conflict of interest involving Block.
 They noted that Block was a member of the Documentary Steering Committee, which selects films as nominees, but he had a conflict of interest because his company Direct Cinema owned the distribution rights to three of the five films (including eventual winner Common Threads: Stories from the Quilt) selected that year as nominees for an Academy Award for Best Documentary Feature.
 They noted that Michael Moore's Roger & Me (distributed by Warner Brothers) was omitted from the nominees, although it had been highly praised by numerous critics and was ranked by many critics as one of the top ten films of the year.